-Marriott has a suite of co-branded credit cards issued by both American Express and Chase.
+Marriott has a suite of co-branded credit cards issued by American Express and Chase.
 While the Marriott Bonvoy Boundless® Credit Card is Marriott’s $95 annual fee card, there’s also the Marriott Bonvoy Bold® Credit Card, which has no annual fee.
-I wanted to take a closer look at the card in this post, especially as it’s currently offering a limited time welcome bonus.
+I wanted to take a closer look at the card in this post.

 Many people go out of their way to only get no annual fee cards, though often you’re forgoing significant benefits when you choose one of those cards over a premium card.
 That’s why the Marriott Bonvoy Bold Card is so interesting, since it’s fairly rare to see no annual fee hotel cards with valuable benefits.